 Now, I come to the charge which is before you as Jury.
 You are the sole judge here.
+You are "Monarchs of all you here.
 You are "Monarchs of all you survey" here.
 I would not like you to disagree in your finding.
 I hope you will agree whether your verdict be for us or whether you come to a finding against us.
 But let there be an a reement.
 Let it not be said that the Hindu Jurors came to this finding and the Christian Jurors came to that.
 Let it not be said that the gentlemen working in the Greek firm of Ralli Brothers gave this verdict and the gentlemen from Forbes and Forbes and Campbell gave that verdict.
 You should be united.
-I prefer that you should be united.
-I prefer that you should be united in a matter of grave importance like this.
-Let yourselfbe guided by your own conscience because that is after all is the basic law of all Faiths.
+I prefer that you should be united in a matter of grave importancelike this.
+Let yourselfbe guided by your own conscience because that is afterall is the basic law of all Faiths.
 You must do the right, you must act according to your conscience.
-Now, on this matter I may again tell you, you are the sole monarch and the charge on which you are to give your verdict is the matter of "attempt" that is under Sec.
+Now, on this matter I may again tell you, you are the sole moits entirety.
+That Resolution says: narch and the charge on which you are to "This meeting further plainly declares that give your verdict is the matter of according to the Islamic Shariat it is strictly "attempt" that is under Sec.
 131 (Reads the Section).
 "Whoever abets the commiting of mutiny by an officer, soldier or sailor in the army or the navy of the Queen or attempts"-that's what we are charged with-"to seduce any such officer, soldier or sailor from his duty."
 I leave out the allegiance with which we are not charged- "shall be punished" etc., etc.